mblayman/mattlayman.com/content/building-saas/2020-06-18-hackathon-app.md

 description: >-
     In this episode, we took a break from the regular app to work on an app for a local hackathon that I'm participating in.
-    My team is building a mobile web app for the homeless around Frderick, MD.
+    My team is building a mobile web app for the homeless around Frederick, MD.
     In this stream, we cranked through some modeling, admin building, a couple of pages, tests, and templates!
 We got a lot done!
 type: video